 Bletchley and Fenny

-Stratford Town Council has recently taken on responsibility for maintenance of
+Stratford Town Council is responsible for the maintenance of

 the War Memorial in Queensway.
 The Memorial was professionally cleaned by a